Proofreading is critical. In this guide, you’ll learn what it is, how to do it, and quick and easy tips to make proofreading a breeze.

-If you use a professional English editor to perform editing on your behalf, he or she will help you improve your writing and ensure it is consistent and logical.
+If you use a professional English editor to perform editing on your behalf, they will help you improve your writing and ensure it is consistent and logical.

-When you should order editing services: When you feel that your written English needs more than a basic check for mistakes and would benefit from the input of a professional English editor who can assist you to restructure the copy and improve the effectiveness of your writing.
+When you should order editing services: When you feel that your written English needs more than a basic check for mistakes and would benefit from the input of a professional English editor who can assist you in restructuring the copy and improving the effectiveness of your writing.